39 Notable alumni of

 -

-Lee Jung-hwan, better known by his stage name Sandeul (Korean: 산들) is a South Korean singer-songwriter.
+Lee Jung-hwan, known professionally as Sandeul (Korean: 산들) is a South Korean singer-songwriter.
 He is a member of the South Korean boy group B1A4, that debuted on April 23, 2011.
 He debuted as a solo artist on October 4, 2016.

 -